-Figure 15: Relative centering of the SPIFFIER FoVs for the three allowed changes within a single OB; the pixel scale cannot be decreased between subsequent science templates.
-The telescope offset assuming TEL.ROT.OFFANGLE= 0 deg required to move an object from the center of the smaller field of view to the center of the larger field of view is shown.
+Figure 16: Relative centring of the SPIFFIER FoVs for the three allowed changes within a single OB; the pixel scale cannot be decreased between subsequent science templates.
+The telescope offset assuming TEL.ROT.OFFANGLE= 0 deg required to move an object from the centre of the smaller field of view to the centre of the larger field of view is shown.